mvr/mvr.github.io/posts/cool-still-lifes.md

 9.5D$.D7.5D$DAD6.2DA2D$.D7.5D$9.5D!
 ```

-This achieves 6017/10000, but with none of the painful false
+This correctly classifies 6017/10000, but with none of the painful
-positives of the previous version.
+false positives of the previous version.

 ## The Line-of-five Rule